bamlab/react-native-project-config/README.md

 - build the eslint-plugin: `yarn workspace @bam.tech/eslint-plugin build`
 - test the errors: `yarn workspace example-app lint`

-✅ Check : in the example-app in eslint-breaking-examples you should see the eslint errors.
+✅ Check: in the example-app in eslint-breaking-examples you should see the eslint errors.

 ## Modifying the project